islamicity24/AmazonCity/Mod  13/Guided Lab/Breaking a Monolithic Node.js Application into Microservices.md

 ## Task 4: Deploying the monolith to Amazon ECS

-In this task, you deploy the containerized monolithic application to an Amazon ECS runtime environment.
-Specifically, you use Amazon ECS to create a managed cluster of Amazon Elastic Compute Cloud (Amazon EC2) instances.
-You will deploy your application container image to this cluster.
+In this task,
+- you **deploy the containerized monolithic application to an Amazon ECS runtime environment**.
+- Specifically, you use Amazon ECS to create a managed cluster of Amazon Elastic Compute Cloud (Amazon EC2) instances.
+- You will **deploy your application container image to this cluster**.
 The cluster is configured as the target group of an Application Load Balancer, which will provide failover and scalability.

 The following diagram shows the deployment architecture of the containerized monolithic application.
 It also displays the resources that you will create in this task.